criadoperez/linux/Documentation/filesystems/xfs-online-fsck-design.rst

 counters) as phase 6.
 The scan starts by calling ``FS_IOC_GETFSMAP`` to scan the filesystem space map to find areas that are allocated to file data fork extents.
-Gaps betweeen data fork extents that are smaller than 64k are treated as if they were data fork extents to reduce the command setup overhead.
+Gaps between data fork extents that are smaller than 64k are treated as if they were data fork extents to reduce the command setup overhead.
 When the space map scan accumulates a region larger than 32MB, a media verification request is sent to the disk as a directio read of the raw block